saadeghi/daisyui/README.md

   Concepts
 </summary>

-> **spacing, layout, Typography**
+> **Spacing, layout, Typography**
-  You will handle these with Tailwind classes.
-We suggest using the official [Tailwind Typography ↗︎](https://github.com/tailwindlabs/tailwindcss-typography) plugin
+  You will handle these with Tailwind utility classes.
+It's easy to create any layout with flexbox or grid.
+Also for spacing (margins, paddings, etc...), Tailwind classes are perfect for the job.
+For typography, I suggest using the official [Tailwind Typography ↗︎](https://github.com/tailwindlabs/tailwindcss-typography) plugin.

 > **Colors and theming**
-  You should ditch Tailwind's general-purpose colors and add your custom set of colors for a DaisyUI project.
-(Why? 👉 [Theming guide ↗︎][theming-url])
+  Instead of using Tailwind's general-purpose colors we use a custom/themeable set of color names (Why? 👉 [Theming guide ↗︎][theming-url])

 > **Components**
-  (like button, card, etc...)
-DaisyUI will handle this, so you don't need to use many utility classes to build a button.
-Just use `.btn`
+  DaisyUI has component classes for every component (button, card, etc...) so you don't need to use many utility classes to build a button.
+Just use a `.btn` class.

 </details>

 <details>
 <summary>
-  What is "preset"
+  What is "preset"?
 </summary>

 ```js